KrakenOverlord/bitcoin_bootstrap_web/README.md

 **TODO**

+- what happens with a candidates votes when a candidate unregisters?
 - disable vote buttons after a vote
 - disable login link after pressed
 - success stories list after fully funded